Chuck Billy: Work outside of Testament

 Prior to Legacy and Testament, Billy was the vocalist for a local metal band called Guilt which also featured future Hericane Alice and Medicine Wheel guitarist Danny Gill.
 No records by the band exist but they recorded one demo in 1984 and contributed the song "Down to the City" to the U.S. Metal Vol. IV compilation on Shrapnel Records.
 He also played in high school bands.

 Around 1997, Billy auditioned for lead vocals with Sepultura as the replacement for Max Cavalera, but lost that position to Derrick Green.

 Billy has also appeared on the solo projects of James Murphy, playing on both albums as a guest musician.

 In 2006, Billy provided vocals on the Sadus song "Crazy" and, along with several other musicians from other bands, did a cover of Iron Maiden's "Fear of the Dark" for their Numbers from the Beast tribute album.
-On Light This City's 2008 release, Stormchaser, he provides vocals on the song "Firehaven."

 He also joined with musicians including his brothers Eddie and Andy Billy, Steve Souza, Greg Bustamante, Steve Robello, Dan Cunningham, Willy Lange to form the band Dublin Death Patrol.

 In 2008, Billy was featured as a guest vocalist on "Firehaven" from the album Stormchaser by the Bay Area San Francisco band, Light This City.

 In 2008, Billy did the vocals for Silent Night on the album of Christmas carols We Wish You a Metal Xmas and a Headbanging New Year with the likes of Scott Ian, Jon Donais, Chris Wyse and John Tempesta.

 In 2009, Billy appeared on the song "Live My Dream" from the band Susperia's album, Attitude.

 For the live presentation of the album Ziltoid the Omniscient by Devin Townsend, he provided the voice of the Planet Smasher on the track of the same name.
 This happened at Tuska Open Air Metal Festival 2010 in Helsinki.

 In 2014, Billy provided guest vocals on the song "Trend Killer" on Swedish melodeath band The Haunted's album Exit Wounds.

 In 2014, Billy appeared on fellow thrash metal band Exodus's Blood In, Blood Out and provided guest vocals on the track "BTK."
 He had previously filled in Zetro on vocals for Exodus' performance on October 28, 2004, at the Warfield Theatre in San Francisco, where the band opened for Megadeth.

 In 2015, Billy appeared on Metal Allegiance's self-titled album and provided featured vocals on the track "Can't Kill the Devil."

 Billy and Jake Oni contributed vocals to the song "The Never" from Lamb of God guitarist Mark Morton's debut solo album Anesthetic, released in March 2019.